SalesforceCommerceCloud/commerce-sdk/docs/vscode.md

     }
 ```

-As long as you have a .env with your credentials for exchange, this will now download from exchange and let you step through to debug as well.
+As long as you have a .env with your credentials for Exchange, this will now download from Exchange and let you step through to debug as well.

-### Debugging tests
+### Debugging Tests

 Sometimes you need to debug what a test is doing.
-This can be accomplished by adding the below example as a workspace config to any workspace.
+This can be accomplished by adding the example below as a workspace config to any workspace.

-Specifically, this allows you to debug a single test file easily and add breakpoints and/or watches within said test file.
+Specifically, this allows you to debug a single test file easily and add breakpoints and/or watches within the test file.

 ```json
 {